gelatinuscube/gelatinuscube.github.io/README.md

 # Gelatinus Cube

-This is Gelatinus Cube, a D&D utility page, created by fans for fans.
+**Gelatinus Cube** is a open source D&D tabletop toolbox created by a few *D&D* nerds.

+find more details at https://gelatinuscube.github.io